dPhoeniixx/LinkMeCTF/README.md

 # LinkMe Web Challenge
-LinkMe is a public figure shareable card creator, it creates a link for you that shows a short introduction about through simple card present Name, Job, Bio, Accounts.
-LinkMe Challenge was inspired by real-world scenario to learn you new tricks and extend your thinking about application security mind-set.
+LinkMe is a public figure shareable card creator.
+It creates a link for you that displays a short introduction through a simple card presenting your name, job, bio, and accounts.
+The LinkMe Challenge was inspired by real-world scenarios to teach you new tricks.

 ## How to Get the Challenge Up?